 \subsection{Main results}

 \textbf{Results on ADE20K dataset.} Tab.~\ref{tab:semseg:ade20k} summarizes our results on ADE20K {validation} set.
 We report both results from single-scale and multi-scale inferences.
-As shown in the table, when paired with the a Swin-T backbone, PFT achieves 48.7 mIoU, improving over MaskFormer~\cite{maskformer} by 1.6 mIoU and matching the accuracy obtained by~\cite{setr} with a much larger backbone.
-Notably, with a Swin-B backbone, we obtain an mIoU of 55.7, surpassing MaskFormer with a much larger Swin-L backbone.
+As shown in the table, when paired with the Swin-T backbone, PFT achieves 48.7 mIoU, improving over MaskFormer~\cite{maskformer} by 1.6 mIoU and matching the accuracy obtained by SETR~\cite{setr} with a much larger backbone.
+Notably, with the Swin-B backbone, we obtain an mIoU of 55.7, surpassing MaskFormer with a much larger Swin-L backbone.
 Our best model achieves a 57.4 mIoU, obtaining state-of-the-art performance without any bells-and-whistles~\cite{fapn,semask}.
 Consistent improvements with CNN backbones can also be observed from the results.

-\textbf{Results on COCO-Stuff-10K dataset.} We report our results on the COCO-Stuff-10K dataset in Tab.~\ref{tab:semseg:coco}.
+\textbf{Results on COCO-Stuff-10K dataset.} We report our results on COCO-Stuff-10K dataset in Tab.~\ref{tab:semseg:coco}.
 As shown in the table, PFT obtains consistent improvements over MaskFormer with CNN backbones.
-A significant 3.7 mIoU is attained by using a ResNet-101c backbone.
-We extend both the baseline and our model with a Swin-L backbone.
+A significant 3.7 mIoU improvement over MaskFormer is attained by using the ResNet-101c backbone under multi-scale inference.
+We train both the baseline and our model with the Swin-L backbone on COCO-Stuff-10K.
 As a result, we achieve 52.2 mIoU on the dataset, surpassing all previous state-of-the-art results on COCO-Stuff-10K and outperforming MaskFormer by 2.1 mIoU.

-\textbf{Results on PASCAL-Context dataset.} Finally, we present our results from PFT trained on the PASCAL-Context dataset in Tab.~\ref{tab:semseg:pascal}.
+\textbf{Results on PASCAL-Context dataset.} We present our results from PFT trained on PASCAL-Context dataset in Tab.~\ref{tab:semseg:pascal}.
 Our method beats MaskFormer with different backbone networks, showing steady improvements for the per-mask classification framework for semantic segmentation.
-Our most significant single-scale performance gain is obtained by the ResNet-101c backbone, which achieves 55.2 mIoU with an additional 18M parameters compared to MaskFormer, outperforming it by a 2.1 mIoU margin in single-scale testing.
-With multi-scale inference, our we obtain 57.3 mIoU with ResNet-101c.
-To our knowledge, we have the best semantic segmentation performance with ResNet-101c backbone on the PASCAL Context dataset.
+Our most significant performance gain is obtained by the ResNet-101c backbone, which achieves 55.2 mIoU with only 18M additional parameters compared to MaskFormer, outperforming it by a 2.1 mIoU margin in single-scale testing.
+With multi-scale inference, we obtain 57.3 mIoU with ResNet-101c.
+To our knowledge, we have the best semantic segmentation performance with ResNet-101c backbone on PASCAL-Context dataset.